In the Appearance preferences, you can change the look of Alfred's window, as well as choose how you want your search results to be presented.

 Once you've imported a theme you like, you can set your window blur for non-opaque themes in the Options sub-tab.
 This is a global setting for all the non-opaque themes you've created or imported.

 You can import themes from Alfred 3, and they'll look great!
 You may need to adjust the font height slightly, as this was changed subtly in Alfred 4.

 Once you've created your theme, you can export it as a file or share it on alfredapp.com.
 It then becomes easy to send the link to your friends, who can preview and download the theme you created.

 Right-click the name of your theme in the sidebar to share it.
 Find out more about theme sharing on alfredapp.com.

 In Appearance, you'll see an Options button in the bottom left, where you can set various additional preferences for how Alfred looks.

 You can show/hide the bowler hat and cog, the result shortcuts (the numbers on the right) and the menu bar icon at the top of your Mac's screen.

-In Alfred 2.8+, the way Alfred appears has changed, using a non-activating panel and operating much like Spotlight's window when in the Standard (default) mode.
+By default, Alfred uses a non-activating panel, operating much like Spotlight's window when in Standard mode.